VPC Peering Connection Configuration

 Creating a VPC

-1. Login to the AWS Management Console.
-From the Services menu, open the VPC dashboard.
-Then click the Create VPC button.
+1. Log in to the AWS Management Console, open the Amazon VPC service, navigate to the VPC dashboard, and click the Create VPC button.

 https://console.aws.amazon.com